akashee13dev/visual_algo/README.md

 ## Future Plans

-- Add more algorithms: A*, BFS, DFS, and others
+- Add more algorithms: A*, DFS, and others
 - Improve UI/UX with better animations and responsiveness
 - Add explanation and stats for each algorithm run